-The search.mult controls the parameter known as search_k in the original Annoy documentation.
-Specifically, search_k is defined as k search.mult where k is the number of nearest neighbors to identify in downstream functions.
+The search.mult controls the parameter known as search\k in the original Annoy documentation.
+Specifically, search\k is defined as k \ search.mult where k is the number of nearest neighbors to identify in downstream functions.
 This represents the number of points to search exhaustively and determines the run-time balance between speed and accuracy.
-The default search.mult=ntrees represents the Annoy library defaults.
+The default search.mult=ntrees is based on the Annoy library defaults.
+Note that this parameter is not actually used in the index construction itself, and is only included here so that the output index fully parametrizes the search.